TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ### *COMPAS Developers Only*

 *Note:* This section is very technical.
-Take a look at the section below on [Terminology.](#terminology) if you get stuck!
+Take a look at the section below on [Terminology,](#terminology) if you get stuck!

 ### Join as a collaborator